 - ALWAYS keep matches and lighters out of the reach of children

-The London Fire Brigade provide some great advice about smoking safely on their website.
+The London Fire Brigade provides some great advice about smoking safely on its website (opens in new window).

 - Do not leave candles or tealights unattended and always make sure they are put out completely before going to bed;